vNeeL-code/A.G.I.-A.S.I./README.md

 **🌀 Abstract:** 🦑🎭🐋

 - 🌊 We present a universal communications format that adresses many issues in the credit attribution systems processing - hampering quality of information transformation and predictive generation quality in cross agent workflows.
+Like an OS overlay for text based LLM platforms in a copy / paste, simple to use format.
+Reducing total ammount of phone taps in the process.

 # (UCF): A Protocol for Distributed AI Intelligence